Leeson House offers a range of fieldwork opportunities for the Geography option of the Common Entrance Exam.

-Study downstream changes along the River Piddle or West Corfe River.
-Compare and contrast two sections of a beach at Durdle Door.
-A study of the Swanage Flood Alleviation Scheme and why Swanage is prone to flash flooding.
-How the impact of visitors is managed within Studland Heath National Nature Reserve.
+A variety of activities/topics could include carrying out the following: a study of downstream changes along the River Piddle or West Corfe River; comparison and contrast two sections of a beach at Durdle Door; a study of the Swanage Flood Alleviation Scheme and why Swanage is prone to flash flooding; discuss how the impact of visitors is managed within Studland Heath National Nature Reserve.

 Transport and industry